sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code/index.md

 # Summary of Results

+I managed to solve all of the problems this year, for a total of 50 stars.
+This is the second year in a row that I've completed all of the problems.

 The following is my results across all of the days.

 ```
       --------Part 1--------   --------Part 2--------
 Day       Time   Rank  Score       Time   Rank  Score
+ 25   00:16:45    605      0   00:16:51    503      0
  24   14:47:42   4676      0   14:51:51   4547      0
  23   04:11:39   3515      0   05:11:51   1990      0
  22   00:09:58    503      0   03:45:25   2276      0